-The Weald Federation Contact Details:
+The Weald Federation Contact Details: 3

-Introduction
+Introduction 3

-The difference between a concern and a complaint
+The difference between a concern and a complaint 3

 Who can make a complaint?
+6

-How to raise a concern or make a complaint
+How to raise a concern or make a complaint 6

-Withdrawal of a complaint
+Withdrawal of a complaint 7

-Complaints outside the scope
+Complaints outside the scope 8

-Complaint campaigns
+Complaint campaigns 9

-Duplicate complaints
+Duplicate complaints 9

-The Complaints Procedure
+The Complaints Procedure 10

-Informal
+Informal 10

-Stage 1 - Review by Executive Headteacher
+Stage 1 - Review by an Executive Headteacher 10

-Stage 2 - Investigation by Governing Board
+Stage 2 - Investigation by Governing Board 11

-1. The complainant is not satisfied with the outcome at stage 1
+1. The complainant is not satisfied with the outcome at stage 1.
+11

-2. The complaint is about an Executive Headteacher, or a member of the governing board (including the Chair or Vice-Chair).
+2. The complaint is about an Executive Headteacher, or a member of the Governing Board (including the Chair or Vice-Chair).
+11

-1. The complaint is about:
+1. The complaint is about: 11

-o The Chair and Vice Chair or
+o The Chair and Vice Chair or 11

-o The majority of the governing board or
+The majority of the Governing Board or 11

-o The entire governing board
+The entire Governing Board 11

-Stage 3 - Governing Board Review Panel
+Stage 3 - Governing Board Review Panel 12

-Stage 3: Timeline
+Stage 3: Timeline 12

-Stage 3: Panel Membership
+Stage 3: Panel Membership 13

-Stage 3: Hearing Process
+Stage 3: Hearing Process 13

-Unreasonably persistent complaints
+Unreasonably persistent complaints 15

-Stopping responding
+Stopping responding 16

-Duplicate complaints
+Duplicate complaints 16

 If there are new aspects, we will follow this procedure again.
+16

-Unreasonable Complaints
+Unreasonable Complaints 16

-Barring from the School Premises
+Barring from the School Premises 17

-Appendix A: Roles and Responsibilities
+Appendix A: Roles and Responsibilities 18

-Complainant
+Complainant 18

-Investigating Governor
+Investigating Governor 18

-Clerk to the Governing Body
+Clerk to the Governing Body 19

 Panel Chair

-Panel Member
+Panel Member 19

-Appendix B: Complaint Form
+Appendix B: Complaint Form 21

-••